sanelkukic/cfw-maintenancemode/README.md

 If you know JavaScript, you can also do string interpolation to include variables like your status page's URL in your HTML, since the HTML _is_ stored as a single-line string constant.

+#### Setting up IP-based whitelist for maintenance mode
+If you want to allow your developers' IPs to access your website even if maintenance mode is enabled, you can use the IP-based whitelist!

+To enable it, set the `enable_maintenance_ip_whitelist` boolean in the `config` object to `true`.

+Add the IPs to whitelist as strings into the `maintenance_ip_whitelist` array in the `config` object.

+This whitelist works both for force-enabled maintenance mode and automatically enabled maintenance mode (via StatusPage.io's API).

 ## Deploy with Wrangler

 If you haven't setup your Cloudflare account with Wrangler already, run: